apptrice/platform/README.md

 # platform
-Transforming Laravel into the unified application bus for unlimited use cases
+Transforming Laravel into the universal application bus for unlimited use cases